MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Coding katas or synthetic problems

+Kata, originally a Japanese word, is a series of detailed choreographed patterns of movements practiced either solo or in pairs to teach proven techniques and practice in martial arts.

+A code kata is a programming problem suitable for practicing specific programming patterns found in software development.
+The concept was first popularized by [Dave Thomas, co-author of the book The Pragmatic Programmer](http://codekata.com/).
+Think of it as a synthetic problem to practice a technique on.

+I've found huge value in code katas with a very gotchas.
+Let's spend some time on what's good about them first.

+Benefits of synthetic problems
+* Idea of toy problems to learn new concepts.
+These are useful to allow you to reduce the pieces of new information being learnt and redundant information
+* Falls in line with cognitive load theory

 Cons of synthetic problems
 * Wax on wax off without connecting to why it is important
 * See this as not adding value
 * Hippocampi tells you it's not important to learn and so you forget it quickly

-Benefits of synthetic problems
-* Idea of toy problems to learn new concepts.
-These are useful to allow you to reduce the pieces of new information being learnt and redundant information
-* Falls in line with cognitive load theory

 ### Understanding motivation leads to a better experience